2016 United States presidential election in Georgia: Analysis

 The fast-growing and increasingly diverse Atlanta metropolitan area in particular shifted strongly towards the Democratic Party, with Clinton becoming the first Democrat to win Henry County since Georgia native Jimmy Carter in 1980, and Cobb and Gwinnett counties since 1976 (when Carter won every county in the state).

 The leftward shift in urban Georgia between 2012 and 2016 foreshadowed Georgia's transition from a Republican stronghold into a competitive (albeit slightly red-leaning) swing state.
 In contrast to white working class voters shifting rightward in much of the country, in Georgia white college-educated voters in the Metro Atlanta shifted leftward (see the map).

-Trump thus became the first Republican to win the White House without carrying Cobb County since Dwight D. Eisenhower in 1956, as well as the first to do so without carrying Douglas, Gwinnett or Rockdale Counties since Richard Nixon in 1968, and the first to do so without carrying Henry, Newton, Baldwin, or Sumter Counties (the latter two being in the Black Belt) since Ronald Reagan in 1980.
+Trump thus became the first Republican to win the White House without carrying Cobb County since Dwight D. Eisenhower in 1956, as well as the first to do so without carrying Douglas, Gwinnett or Rockdale counties since Richard Nixon in 1968, and the first to do so without carrying Henry, Newton, Baldwin, or Sumter counties (the latter two being in the Black Belt) since Ronald Reagan in 1980.

-As of 2024, this is the most recent presidential election in which Georgia was not seriously contested, as well as last in which the Democratic candidate won Burke County, a Black Belt county and Augusta suburb that was formerly predominantly-Black but has seen a decline in said demographic.
+As of 2024, this is the most recent presidential election in which Georgia was not seriously contested, as well as the last in which the Democratic candidate won Burke County, a Black Belt county and Augusta suburb that was formerly predominantly-Black but has seen a decline in said demographic.

 Georgia weighed in for this election as 7.23% more Republican than the national average, despite the fact that it had voted to the right of the nation by at least 10 points from 1996 to 2012.